moonwell-fi/temporal-governance/README.md

-# TemporalGovernor Smart Contract Documentation
+# Temporal Governor Smart Contract Documentation

 ## Overview

-The TemporalGovernor smart contract is a versatile governance and execution layer designed to be seamlessly integrated into blockchain projects.
+The Temporal Governor smart contract is a versatile governance and execution layer designed to be seamlessly integrated into blockchain projects.
 It leverages the Wormhole bridge as a trusted source of truth for executing actions across different chains.
 This contract is built to ensure the integrity and security of projects under specific assumptions and conditions.

 **Important Assumptions**:
 1. The Wormhole bridge is secure and will not send malicious messages or be deactivated.
-2. The connected blockchain (referred to as "Base") is secure.
+  a.
+The contracts implement a "guardian" function to mitigate the risk of a malicious message in the event of bridge compromise.
-3. Governance on the Base blockchain cannot be compromised.
+2. The remote Ethereum network (referred to as "Base") is secure.

 Should these assumptions be violated, the contract's functionality may be affected.
 However, the contract incorporates mechanisms to address potential issues arising from these assumptions.